julelang/manual/src/std/io.md

 `fn File(mut self): &File`\
 Returns internal file buffer.

-`fn Read(mut self, mut buff: []byte)!: (n: int)`\
+`fn Read(mut self, mut buf: []byte)!: (n: int)`\
 Read bytes to buffer from stream and returns readed byte count.
-The number of bytes readed can never exceed the length of the buff.
-If the buff is larger than the number of bytes that can be read, the buffer will not cause an overflow.
+The number of bytes readed can never exceed the length of the buf.
+If the buf is larger than the number of bytes that can be read, the buffer will not cause an overflow.

-`fn Write(mut self, buff: []byte)!: (n: int)`\
+`fn Write(mut self, buf: []byte)!: (n: int)`\
 Writes bytes to stream and returns writed byte count.
-The number of bytes written can never exceed the length of the buff.
+The number of bytes written can never exceed the length of the buf.

-`fn WriteStr(mut self, &buff: str)!: (n: int)`\
+`fn WriteStr(mut self, &buf: str)!: (n: int)`\
 Same as Write, but writes string.
 This method is more efficient than Write method for strings.